Let your creative ideas flow with a Recess Revolution Junkyard Playground event!

 Step 6.
 Allow time and space for unstructured play.
 Have kids over.
 Watch them entertain themselves.
 Invite them over regularly.

 But WHY???????
 Recess Revolution's mission is to encourage more unstructured free play.
 If we bring stuff for an hour and then take it away, we are not helping to create sustainable change in the play environments for children.
-If we can help parents to create their own Adventure Playgrounds one household at a time, neighborhoods all over our community will be engaging in unstructured free play every day!
+If we can help parents to create their own Junkyard Playgrounds one household at a time, neighborhoods all over our community will be engaging in unstructured free play every day!